-How to cook deer liver on the stove with crispy onions sauteed in a skillet on is a delicious meal.
+This is the best way of how to cook deer liver on the stove with crispy onions for a delicious meal.
 If you have only made beef liver but want to try others this is a great way to cook it well.

 Maybe you have been apprehensive about making this as is, and not in another dish like venison chili.
 I mean that is amazing too and you can easily have enough in one animal to make them both, but there is a trick to cooking it alone.